1953 Kano riot

-The Kano riot of 1953 refers to the riot, which broke out in the ancient city of Kano, located in Northern Nigeria, in May 1953.
-The nature of the riot were clashes between Northerners who were opposed to Nigeria's Independence and Southerners made up of mainly the Yorubas and the Igbos who supported immediate independence for Nigeria.
-The riot that lasted for four days claimed many lives of the Southerners and Northerners and many others were wounded.
+The Kano riot of 1953 was a 4-day clash over the issue of Nigerian independence which broke out in the city of Kano, located in Northern Nigeria, in May 1953.
+The clashed happened primarily as a result of disagreements between the Northerners, mainly Hausa and Fulani people who were largely opposed to the idea of Nigerian independence, and the Southerners, mainly Yorubas and Igbos who supported immediate independence for Nigeria.

 Causes

 The remote cause of the riot was the strained relationship between the Northern and Southern political leaders over the issue of self-government in 1956.
 This strained relationship started with a 1953 motion for self-government for Nigeria in 1956 tabled in the House of Representatives by a member of the Action Group (AG), Chief Anthony Enahoro.
 The Northerners did not accept the motion.
-The leader of the Northern People's Congress (NPC) and the Sardauna of Sokoto, Alhaji Ahmadu Bello, in a counter-motion, replaced "in the year 1956" with the phrase "as soon as practicable".
+The leader of the Northern People's Congress (NPC) and the Sardauna of Sokoto, Alhaji Ahmadu Bello, in a countermotion, replaced "in the year 1956" with the phrase "as soon as practicable".
 Another Northern member of the House moved a motion for adjournment, a motion which Southern members of AG and the National Council of Nigeria and the Cameroons (NCNC) viewed as a delay tactics.
 All the AG and NCNC members in the house walked out as a result of the adjournment motion.

-When the Northern delegates left the House, they were confronted by hostile crowds in Lagos who insulted, jeered and called them all sorts of names.
-Members of the Northern delegation were embittered and in their "Eight Point Program" in the Northern Regional Legislative House, they sought for secession.
+When the Northern delegates left the House, they were confronted by hostile crowds in Lagos who insulted, jeered, and called them all sorts of names.
+Members of the Northern delegation were embittered, and in their "Eight Point Program" in the Northern Regional Legislative House, they sought for secession.
 The last straw that broke the camel's back was the tour by a delegation of the AG and NCNC led by Chief Samuel Akintola.
 That tour which was aimed at campaigning for self-government acted as the immediate cause of the Kano riot.
 It sparked off a chain of disorder that culminated in the riot.
 The riot took place at Sabon Gari an area predominantly occupied by southern Nigerians.